vesellov/bitdust.docs.old/monetization.md

 + Those who supports the BitDust network a lot, will be able to "sell" part of their ranking in exchange for cash

-+ Company BitDust can make profits in various ways:
++ BitDust company can make profits in various ways:

-    * A fully paid applications and services based on BitDust network
+1. A fully paid applications and services based on BitDust network
-    * A tax on each transaction
+2. A tax on each transaction
-    * In the form of resource users' PCs, which later can be sold to corporate and private clients
+3. In the form of resource users' PCs, which later can be sold to corporate and private clients
-    * In the form of advertising space for other companies
+4. In the form of advertising space for other companies
-    * Implementing additional functions to improve the software for private companies exclusively
+5. Implementing additional functions to improve the software for private companies exclusively
-    * Accept donations
+6. Accept donations

 + Employees of private and public companies, banks, etc. may use along with other network